 DO Check In With Your Dermatologist.
-When a pimple is too big or causing you physical discomfort, a quick visit to your dermatologist is in order, says board-certified dermatologist Rhonda Klein of Connecticut Dermatology Group.
-“You can always pop over to your dermatologist for a steroid injection if a pimple is deep and cystic.
+When a pimple is too big or causing you physical discomfort, a quick visit to your dermatologist is in order, says Rhonda Klein, board-certified dermatologist in Connecticut.
+If possible, “pop over to your dermatologist for a steroid injection if a pimple is deep and cystic.
 This helps to shrink it down within one to two days,” she adds.

 DON’T Fixate.
 This may be easier said than done since we all know how pimples can make us incredibly self-conscious, but Dr. Klein says over-scrubbing and obsessing can only make things worse.
 While exfoliation is key in preventing clogged pores that can lead to acne, Dr. Klein also suggests opting for a “low-carb, low-sugar diet and probiotics to help decrease the chances of breakouts.”